duzun/string-encode.js/README.md

 which means any ASCII string is also a valid UTF8 encoded string.
 Unless you need symbols outside the ASCII table, this encoding is very compact, and uses more than a byte per character only where needed.

+In fact, [UTF8 should be the default choice of encoding](https://utf8everywhere.org/) you use in a program.

 ```js
 const mbStr = '$ ⚔ ₽ 😄 € ™';